mattsmithdatera/cakebot/README.rst

 --------

-The room your track discussions happen in should be filled automatically by the PTGbot by looking up the schedule information.
+The room your track discussions happen in should be filled automatically by the cakebot by looking up the schedule information.
 In case it's not right, you can overwrite it using the ``location`` command.
 Example usage::

   #oslo location Level B, Ballroom A